Signs of a toxic relationship

 - you’re just not sure of the signs of a bad relationship, let alone an abusive one (see also my article: Signs of emotional abuse)

 - you think they’re damaged and badly need your love and support

 So, are you being verbally, emotionally and physically abused by someone who’s supposed to love you?

-Whatever your thoughts or feelings - even after this test - I really want you to get help even if you suspect you're in abusive relationship.
+Whatever your thoughts or feelings – even after this test – I really want you to get help even if you suspect you’re in an abusive relationship.

 Go through these lists of signs now.
 Remember that each question you answer with a ‘yes’ points to an aspect of your partner’s behaviour that’s likely to get worse over time.